site-logo

 • Plan for indoor activities: Explore museums and art galleries during heavy downpours.

-• Eat healthily: Savor local delicacies like hot tea, steaming appam, and spicy seafood.
+• Eat healthily: Try local foods like hot tea, steaming appam, and spicy seafood.

 • Be cautious on the roads: Drive carefully and stay updated on weather conditions as roads can be slippery.